Revisiting the Fifteenth Amendment

 When Rep. Boutwell of Massachusetts presented his proposed draft of the Fifteenth Amendment before the Reconstruction Committee of the 40th Congress, it included the words “nativity and religious belief.”
 This language set off alarm bells because undesirable immigration was sweeping the Nation and States (specifically the Pacific States) did not want to surrender their right to exclude suffrage to foreigners.

-Rep. Thomas Fitch (NV) approached Boutwell and suggested to him that if the words “nativity and religious belief” were not removed from the proposed 15th Amendment that Nevada might not be able to ratify the amendment.
+Rep. Thomas Fitch (NV) approached Boutwell and suggested to him that if the words “nativity and religious belief” were not removed from the proposed Fifteenth Amendment that Nevada might not be able to ratify the amendment.
 Fitch argued that if the words “nativity and religious belief” became part of the US Constitution Pacific states would be prevented from excluding Chinese from the right to suffrage.
-The committee being concerned with the potential troubles of ratification even with southern States coerced to ratify, eventually dropped the language from the Fifteenth.
+The committee being concerned with the potential troubles of ratification even with southern States coerced to ratify, eventually removed such language.

-On February 15, 1871 an interesting exchange between John Bingham and Rep. Samuel S. Cox (NY) over the limitations of Congress’ power to intervene in State registration policies:
+A potential hurdle against adoption of the Fifteenth Amendment centered around concern of every State that such an amendment might act to nullify all their voter qualification laws and policies.
+An example of this occurred on February 15, 1871 between John Bingham and Rep. Samuel S. Cox (NY) over the limitations of Congress’ power to intervene in State registration policies:

 Cox: I would like to ask my friend [Bingham], when he seeks to make uniformity as to suffrage in this country, what sort of provision he would make for Rhode Island, for instance, where there is a real estate qualification of $134 over and above all encumbrances; or with reference to Massachusetts, where the ability to read and write is a qualification?